Up to 60% off sofas & mattresses — limited‑time deals.

 80-inch sofa vs loveseat vs 90-inch sofa

-An 80-inch piece can read like a compact three-seater or a roomy loveseat depending on arm thickness and usable seat width.
-Compare usable seat width first, then decide whether you need a true three-cushion layout for guests.
+An 80-inch piece can read as a compact three-seater or a roomy loveseat depending on arm thickness and usable seat width.
+Check usable seat width first, then decide whether you need true three-person seating or just a cleaner fit for a smaller room.

 What rug size works with an 80-inch sofa